what to expect

 We're so happy you're joining us for worship at Platte City United Methodist Church.
-Every church is different, and even if you've attended worship at a United Methodist Church before, we want to make sure you are know what to expect at ours.
+Every church is different, and even if you've attended worship at a United Methodist Church before, we want to make sure you know what to expect at ours.

 Everyone - and we mean everyone - is welcome here.

 You may have had past experiences with or heard about churches that limit the kind of activities you can participate in at church based on your membership status, marital situation, gender, race, sexuality or any number of things.

 What to Wear

-The traditional service enjoys a very eclectic style; congregants wear everything from business suits to basketball shorts.
+The traditional service enjoys a very eclectic style; people wear everything from business suits to basketball shorts.
 You'll find that most men wear jeans or slacks and a collared shirt and most women wear jeans, slacks or a casual dress.

 Whatever your attire, you will find that others are dressed both more and less casually than yourself.